mattermost/mattermost-plugin-user-survey/README.md

-# Mattermost Plugin User Survey
+# Mattermost User Survey Plugin

-### An on-prem plugin for managing surveys withing a Mattermost installation
+### A self-hosted plugin for managing surveys withing a Mattermost installation

-This plugin allows admins to configure, customise, schedule and manage surveys for Mattermost users.
+This plugin allows admins to configure, customize, schedule, and manage surveys for their Mattermost users.
-The responses are stored on the Mattermost installation itself, completely on-premise.
-A CSV report can be generated for a survey to review the feedback received and analyze trends in NPS scores.
+All responses are stored within your Mattermost deployment.
+You can generate a CSV report for a survey to review the feedback received and analyze trends in NPS scores.

 ## Features

-* Admins can schedule surveys to start after a specific date and time
+* Admins can schedule surveys to begin on a specific date and a specific time.
-* Admins can configure how long does a survey last
+* Admins can configure how long each survey lasts.
-* Members of specific teams can be excluded from a survey
+* Members of specific teams can be excluded from a survey.
-* Welcome message of the survey can be customised
+* Admins can customize the Welcome message for each survey.
-* Currently only one question can be customised with ability to add more questions of different kinds soon to follow.
+* Admins can customize one question.
+Additional question customization is planned in a future iteration.
-* A report can generated for each survey that includes the NPS score of the survey and all the responses which the users submitted.
+* Admins can generate a report for each survey that includes NPS scores and user responses.

 <img src="docs/readme/demo_image.png?raw=true" alt="user survey demo screenshot"/>